 Funded by the U.S. Department of Housing and Urban Development, HCV is administered locally by the New Castle County Housing Authority (NCCHA).
 NCCHA currently helps to house over 1,700 families throughout New Castle County, Delaware, except within the city limits of Wilmington and Newark, which are served by their own public housing authorities.

-When this winter draws to a close, so will the "Available Unit" listings maintained by NCCHA (available in our office and on the Tenant page).
-While these lists have long been maintained as a courtesy to clients and landlords, it has always been clients' ultimate responsibility to find the units they want to rent.
+NCCHA is no longer maintaining unit listings.
+While these lists have long been maintained as a courtesy to clients and landlords, it has always been clients’ ultimate responsibility to find the units they want to rent.
 Furthermore, there are now more powerful tools for finding housing, including the listings at DelawareHousingSearch.org.
 Program landlords are encouraged to utilize that site and others to list their properties where HCV renters will find them.

 Current Base* Payment Standards for NCC: